-How to maintain your refrigerated merchandiser
+How to maintain a refrigerated merchandiser

-In our last blog post we spoke about the negative impact that a tired looking or dirty merchandiser can have on product sell-through, reducing return visits to the store by as much as 28%.
+In our last blog post, we spoke about the negative impact that a tired looking or dirty refrigerated merchandiser can have on product sell-through, reducing return visits to the store by as much as 28%.
 Accordingly, a consistent cleaning regime for both the inside and outside of the cabinet will improve product presentation, hygiene and positive brand perception.

 But what about the internal workings of a commercial freezer or refrigerator, those components that are usually “Out of sight and out of mind”?